nbkr/nbkr.github.io/github-actions-mini-howto.md

 - run: 'pip3 install -r ./sitegenerator2/requirements.txt'
 - run: './sitegenerator2/generator.py ./website gen'
 ```
 Now it gets a bit simpler.
-Each `run:` line is a command that is run as is on the
+Each `run:` line is a command that is executed as is
-runner.
-The sitegenerator2 is a Python script that requires some modules.
-So I
+on the runner.
+The sitegenerator2 is a Python script that requires some
-create a virtual Python environment (first line), activate it (second line),
+modules.
+So I create a virtual Python environment (first line), activate it
-install all required modules (third line), and finally run the script with its
+(second line), install all required modules (third line), and finally run the
-required parameters.
-If it works, there will be a new directory on the runner
+script with its required parameters.
+If it works, there will be a new directory
-called ‘./website/build’ that contains my personal site.
+on the runner called ‘./website/build’ that contains my personal site.

 ---
 ```